oracle/weblogic-innovation-seminars/WInS_Demos/CA-Workshop/README.md

 This section is to provide you help if you already run this workshop once, and only interested to showcase any specific features or any specific lav.
 We created few scripts about which the description is give below

-In Zero Downtime Patching Lab:
+**In Zero Downtime Patching Lab**:

-configure_start_OTD.sh:  This script start the node manager in otd_domain, then it start admin server, and create otd configuration in otd_domain, and starts load balancer in otd_domain.
-In each Domain1221 in all three nodes, it starts the node manager, then it starts the admin server in ma node, then it starts the Cluster.
-In Admin Console, You need Customize the table to show Java Version and WebLogic Version, then you can proceed with all type of roll out.
+**configure_start_OTD.sh:**  This script start the node manager in otd_domain, then it start admin server, and create otd configuration in otd_domain, and starts load balancer in otd_domain.
+In each **Domain1221** in all three nodes, it starts the node manager, then it starts the admin server in ma node, then it starts the Cluster.
+In Admin Console, You need **Customize the table** to show Java Version and WebLogic Version, then you can proceed with all type of roll out.

-Clean_ZDT_env.sh: If you used the above script to start node manager and servers, then you can use this script to clean the environment.
+**Clean_ZDT_env.sh**: If you used the above script to start node manager and servers, then you can use this script to clean the environment.
 You can also use this script if you uses the start nodemanager and admin server section in the lab.

-In Cross Domain Transaction Recovery Lab:
+**In Cross Domain Transaction Recovery Lab**:

-cdtr_demo.sh:  this script starts the Database, and creates the cdtr user in both the pluggable database.
+**cdtr_demo.sh:**  this script starts the Database, and creates the cdtr user in both the pluggable database.
 Then it creates two docker images, and start two container.
 After execution this script, you can access the applications.

-delete_env.sh: it stops the running docker container, remove the two docker images which we created during the Lab and it also remove the cdtr user from both the pluggable database and then it stops the Database.
+**delete_env.sh:** it stops the running docker container, remove the two docker images which we created during the Lab and it also remove the cdtr user from both the pluggable database and then it stops the Database.

-In Coherence Federated Cache Lab: create_env.sh: It creates the A_site_domain and B_site_domain, then it starts the Node manager in both the domains, using the node manager it starts the Admin Server in both the domain.
+**In Coherence Federated Cache Lab:**

+**create_env.sh:** It creates the A_site_domain and B_site_domain, then it starts the Node manager in both the domains, using the node manager it starts the Admin Server in both the domain.
 Later it starts the Cache Server and WebApp Server in both the domains and then deploys the GAR and EAR files to respective servers.

-removeDomains.sh:  It stops all the servers running, and then removes both the domains A_site_domain and B_site_domain.
+**removeDomains.sh:**  It stops all the servers running, and then removes both the domains A_site_domain and B_site_domain.